-Marriage/ci vil pa rtnership: Consider people in a marriage or civil partnership

-Please tick (the relevant l Overall impact:

-Positive Not known

-Neutral There is insufficient information available to make an assessment on the impact of the proposals on this protected characteristic.
+Marriage/civil partnership: Consider people in a marriage or civil partnership Please tick (✓) the relevant bo Positive Not known Neutral There is insufficient information available to make an assessment on the impact of the proposals on this protected characteristic.

 Negative

 Evidence:

-Sources us sed:
+Sources us ed:

-Pregnancy, maternity and paternity: Consider those who are pregnant and those who are undertal king n naternity or paternity leave Please tick (Overall impact: the relevant b ox: Positive Working mothers on maternity leave and women with caring responsibilities tend to have less income and/or reduced access to the Neutral labour market.
-However, there is insufficient information available to make an assessment on the impact of the proposals on this protected Negative V It is perceived that there may also be equality implications for parents with young children and babies, particularly lone parents who may experience a negative impact.
+• ernity and paternity: Consider those who are pregnant and those who naternity or paternity leave Please tick () Overall impact: the relevant b 20X: Positive Working mothers on maternity leave and women with caring responsibilities tend to have less income and/or reduced access to the Neutral labour market.
+However, there is insufficient information available to make an assessment on the impact of the proposals on this protected Negative ¥ characteristic.
+It is perceived that there may also be equality implications for parents with young children and babies, particularly lone parents who may experience a negative impact.
 Support is in place through the Council Tax Discretionary policy for those who suffer hardship as a result of these proposals in order to mitigate any negative impacts.
+Evidence: Sources us ed: